Are you tired of telling your child to stop interrupting? Do you have a child that relentlessly interrupts you? This simple tip is sure to help!

 Why do this?
 Allowing your child to put their hand on you gives them the chance to give you a non-verbal cue that they need something, yet still not interrupt the conversation.
 This is a vital skill to develop.

 It also helps mom to focus.
 Maybe you are like me and sometimes tune out the voices of the kids when you are trying to focus on something.
 If they place their hand on you, the physical sensation will make you immediately aware.

-If you just tell your child the rule, there isn’t much chance they are going to just do it.
+If you just tell your child the rule to stop their interrupting, there isn’t much chance they are going to just do it.
 Remember, it’s not a magic pill.
 Like anything in parenting, we will need training.
 Practice this with siblings and phone conversations first.
 I even make fake phone calls sometimes!

 What If You Have a Chronic Offender

 You may be thinking, “You haven’t met my child!”
 Some children really are “chronic offenders” when it comes to interrupting.
 But it isn’t hopeless!
 Even if you’re kids have done this for years, you can still implement some things to help stop interrupting.

 A reader wrote me a few weeks ago and asked what I might suggest for her 12-year-old son who is a chronic interrupter.
 Bear in mind, this child is 12.
 I probably wouldn’t offer the same advice to someone with a 6-year-old.
 In fact, I would say to follow the simple steps above and keep being consistent.
 But at 12, the issue is much larger, and his cooperation will play into this.
 Here is the suggestion I gave her: